+2.5 Fundraising Policy.
 The Board is committed to providing oversight to all fundraising activities that benefit PWCF to ensure they are in strict compliance with IRS and State of California Attorney General requirements and PWCF policies.
-Fundraising activities that are not in compliance with governing regulations not only jeopardize the non-profit status of PWCF but could also result in financial penalties.
+Fundraising activities that are not incompliance with governing regulations not only jeopardize the non-profit status of PWCF but could also result in financial penalties.

 To solicit donations or sponsor fundraising activities, PWCF must be registered with the State of California Attorney General's Charitable Trust Registry.
-The initial application was filed In October 2023 and is renewed annually (in connection with the filing of tax returns in September of each year).
-This registration does not, however, permit either PWC or PWCF to fundraise by conducting raffles or bingo games.
+The initial application was filed In October 2023 and must be renewed annually (in connection with the filing of tax returns in September of each year).
+This registration does not, however, permit either PWC or PWCF to conduct raffles.
+If a raffle is contemplated as part of a fundraising activity, it requires advanced additional registration and fee filings with the Attorney General's office and triggers additional recordkeeping and reporting requirements to the State.